 - You must commit to providing status reports and certain business metrics to support program development and evaluation.

-GrindSpaceXL-Kingston is part of InnovationXL, a collaboration among Queen’s University, PARTEQ Innovations, and Launch Lab which provides programs and services to accelerate the growth and retention of high potential startups and SMEs.
+GrindSpaceXL-Kingston is part of InnovationXL, a collaboration among Queen’s University, Launch Lab, and the Southeastern Ontario Angel Network, which provides programs and services to accelerate the growth and retention of high potential startups and SMEs.
 InnovationXL forms part of a broader collaboration with Invest Ottawa and L-SPARK, a B2B SaaS incubator and accelerator, to strengthen the regional innovation ecosystem in Eastern Ontario.

 The GrindSpaceXL curriculum is customized to meet the specific needs of each cohort of companies in the program.
 A structured learning plan is divided into units covering specific areas of expertise and company development.
 Sessions are led by experienced entrepreneurs and subject matter experts.
 Interaction with your fellow GrindSpaceXL participants will also enhance your learning.